Anniversary Nightmare (2019 Lifetime)

 Liz bonds with her cellmate, Sam.
 Sam was an addict and is in recovery, she is worried about getting released.
-The prisoners are shocked that Liz and Andrew met online and work through Andrew’s skeletons in his closet.
+The prisoners are shocked that Liz and Andrew met online and worked through Andrew’s skeletons in his closet.
 They put a prison lady call out for any information on Andrew.

-Things aren’t looking so good for Liz’s case and her mom tells Liz that she doesn’t think she can get her out.
+Things aren’t looking so good for Liz’s case, and her mom tells Liz that she doesn’t think she can get her out.
 Liz promises her kids that she will find out who killed their father.
 Liz has a dream about the night with Andrew and remembers that someone came in and drugged her and kidnapped Andrew.
 (Would seem like something you might remember!)
-Liz fakes sick to go the the hospital and sneaks out dressed as an EMT to head to Hawaii.
+Liz fakes sick to go to the hospital and sneaks out dressed as an EMT to head to Hawaii.
 (This seems like a terrible idea!)

 Liz gets a ride from a lady trucker who helps Liz out of the kindness of her heart.
-Liz meets up with her dad at a mall, he knows Liz is out but her mom does not.
+Liz meets up with her dad at a mall; he knows Liz is out, but her mom does not.
 He gives Liz her tickets and hotel info and off to Hawaii she goes, just like that!

 Liz runs inside and finds Gabriel is alive.
 They attack Jesse and demand that he tells them where Andrew is.
-Liz offers money in exchange for Andrew and they agree to meet at a lookout.
+Liz offers money in exchange for Andrew, and they agree to meet at a lookout.
 Gabriel threatens to kill Jesse if he doesn’t show up.

 At the lookout point, Jesse brings Andrew.
 (I’m surprised he is really alive!)
-Liz gives Jesse the money but Gabriel takes it.
+Liz gives Jesse the money, but Gabriel takes it.
 Turns out Gabriel and Jesse are brothers?
-They give Andrew over, but before they go Jesse pulls a gun on them.
+They give Andrew over, but before they go, Jesse pulls a gun on them.
 Gabriel talks him out of shooting the couple in a very anticlimactic and poorly acted moment.